-Today it’s all about how to turn the gas and water off to your home.
-A couple years ago I happened to go out to our garage to get a loaf of bread out of the freezer.
-Well, we had water running down the shelf that held our 8-year-old water heater.
+Today it’s all about how to turn off the gas and water to your house.
+A couple of years ago I happened to go out to our attached garage to get a loaf of bread out of the freezer.
+Well, we had water running off the shelf that held our 8-year-old water heater.
 I mean like a small river.

 Here’s the deal, I have neighbors call ME to ask how to shut off the water line to their house.
 It’s been because their water heater has gone out, or they read where I suggested they consider turning off the water when they leave their home for a few days.

 How To Turn Off The Water To Your House

 We all need to know how to turn the water off in our houses, as well as outside our homes.
 I had a cute neighbor who was a plumber by trade and he told me once, “I wish people would turn the water lines off when they go out of town even for 3 or 4 days.”

 Learn Where To Turn Off Your Water Heater Valve

 It made me think about what would happen if we had a disruption in our city water lines, and thus, no hot water.
 We at least had cold water for 48 hours.
 We can live with cold water for a few days.
 Boy, do we take these water heaters for granted!

 Please take a minute today to see where to turn the water off to your house.
 Not tomorrow, today.
 Please be prepared for the unexpected.

 Here’s a picture of how to turn the gas off at your house.
 Be aware that your gas meter and related valve may look a little different.
 You might be wondering why you’d ever have to shut off the gas in the first place.

 Most homes in the US have natural gas, a large propane tank, or heating oil so they can operate a furnace, water heater, kitchen stove, or clothes dryer.
 Some homes have a mixture of electrical or gas-powered appliances, so it’s good to know how to turn off the gas if needed.